PREVIEW-US airline stock valuations stuck on runway despite travel boom

 Airlines will again have an opportunity to sell their story when they report earnings starting this week.

 Delta, which reports second-quarter results Thursday, expects profits to nearly double this year, but its shares are still down 21% from 2019 highs.
-United has forecast a four-fold jump in earnings this year, but its shares are down about 40% from pre-pandemic levels.
+United has forecast a four-fold jump in earnings, but its shares are down about 40% from pre-pandemic levels.

 The number of doubters is up as short interest in airline shares is at 4.9%, compared with little over 3% before the pandemic, TD Cowen data shows.